VP & Early Learning Director

 My name is Jeanine Morley and I am the Pre-School / Pre-K instructional assistant.
 I have a bachelor’s degree from Loyola Marymount University and have been been an instructional assistant at OLG for 8 six years.
 I also spent many years as a tutor in the Sound Partners program.
 We are members of the parish and my three children graduated from OLG.
 We love the Guadalupe community!

-My name is Rachel Hoch-Cushman (known as Mrs. Hoch at OLG) and I have been blessed to be the second grade teacher at Our Lady of Guadalupe School since 2004.
+My name is Rachel Hoch-Cushman (known as Mrs. Hoch at OLG) and I have been the 2nd grade teacher at Our Lady of Guadalupe School since 2004.
+This year I am delighted & blessed to be “jumping up” to third grade!
 Before coming to OLG, I spent 10 years working in University ministry and faith formation at Colorado State University.
 I received my teaching certificate from the University of Northern Colorado (UNC) in 2004, and completed my Masters of Arts in Teaching degree through UNC in 2007.

-Here at Guadalupe, I’m excited for journey through the year with the second graders and their families as we grow together in academics and faith!
+Here at Guadalupe, I’m excited to journey through the year with the third graders and their families as we grow together in academics and faith!

 Hello Guadalupe Families.
 My name is Casey Loose, and I am lucky to be the fifth-grade teacher at Our Lady of Guadalupe School.
 I grew up in Colorado, went to High School in Wyoming, and received a Bachelor’s degree in Fine Art from Metropolitan State University in Denver.
 From there I moved to New York City and worked with many world-class artists, managing their studios and assisting them in fabrication.
 Along the way, I rediscovered my love of education.